Handy Library Manager

 create barcode files with shelve names

-Use shelve numbers or codes in file names.
-Another way of scanning barcode numbers into text files that are organized by shelve numbers.
+Use shelf numbers or codes in file names.
+Another way to organize text files is by scanning barcode numbers that correspond to these shelf numbers.

 start inventory control feature